Quais du Polar’s professional section

 Polar Connection offers the opportunity to French and international professionals of the book, cinema, broadcasting, digital and transmedia sectors to meet to celebrate the attractiveness and vitality of crime fiction literature and crime fiction genre.
 Round-tables, BtoB meetings and friendly encounters are usually part of the event.

-The first floor of Palais de la Bourse will be dedicated to professionals’ encounters.
 Professionals have the opportunity to meet and to exchange:

 - around a programme of round-tables, focus, master classes,

 - during the Inauguration Ceremony of the Festival,